yuhezhang-ai/triton-augment/README.md

 </details>

-**💡 Auto-Tuning**: All benchmark results above use default configurations.
-Auto-tuning can potentially provide **additional speedup** on dedicated GPUs by finding optimal parameters for your hardware and data size.

 ## Auto-Tuning

+All benchmark results shown above use default configurations.
+Auto-tuning can potentially provide **additional speedup** on dedicated GPUs.

 **What is Auto-Tuning?**